Drathonix/voicechat-interaction/readme.md

 ## Downloads

 - A public download link for forge is not available.
 I do not own this mod.
 I will not be uploading a jar file.
-If you do want to download you can contact me on discord Drathon#0761.
-I simply will not upload what is mostly Henkelmax's work without permission.
+If you do want to download you can contact me on discord by joining here [ViciousDevelopment](https://discord.gg/rsYYBgwnRJ) sending me a friend request is unnecessary.

 ## Features